Top 13 Winter Highlights of the Canadian Rockies

 #10 Attend the Proud & Free Jasper Pride LGBTQ+ Festival

 In 2017, we were able to attend the award-winning Jasper Pride Festival, the third-largest Pride Celebration in Alberta and the only Winter Pride Festival in the Canadian Rocky Mountains.
-Therefore, the small Rocky Mountain town transforms into a rainbow-colored LGBTQ+ winter paradise celebrating the free and proud way of life, even away from the bigger city’s gay communities.
-In 2018, the Gay Ski Pride in Canada celebrates its 9th edition from April 19th to 22nd!
-Read more about Jasper Pride Festival >
+The small town transforms into a rainbow-colored LGBTQ+ winter paradise celebrating the free and proud way of life.

 #11 Meet & Greet with Bear, Wapiti, Mountains Hare & Sea Eagle